-The subject site is the southern portion of the residential curtilage of No 1 The Crescent.
-The existing rear amenity space is approximately 48m long and the proposal would occupy the southern 17.853m of this.
-No 1 The Crescent is Protected Structure (part of a terrace of houses) and is mid terrace).
+The subject site is the southern portion of the residential curtilage of No 1A The Crescent.
+The existing rear amenity space is approximately 45m long and 8m wide.
+No 1A The Crescent is a Protected Structure, part of a terrace of houses known as the Crescent which are designated as Protected Structures.
 Access to the existing dwelling is via the Lincoln Spa hotel, off the N4.
 There is no existing vehicular access via Celbridge Road, to the south.
 A number of properties in the terrace have pedestrian access points off Celbridge Road and there is a public pedestrian link at the west end of the terrace, adjacent to number 8.
 There are existing structures in the rear gardens of Nos 5 and 6, including '6 The Mews', which has a pedestrian access to Celbridge Road.
 It is not apparent that the plots of the main dwellings have been subdivided to accommodate these structures.
 Celbridge Road is one way, with a direction of travel from west to east.

 There is a significant change in levels across the site, which rises to the north.
 It is apparent that the main dwellings are split level, with basement level access to the rear.
-As indicated in the submitted site plan, there are also steps within the existing garden to facilitate access to the lower level areas.
+As indicated in the submitted site plan, there are also steps within the existing garden to facilitate access to the lower-level areas.